Japanese carmakers warm to EVs, but still see role for hydrogen

 Many are looking to catch up with global rivals amid rapidly tightening global emissions regulations and improving technology that may make EV batteries a price-competitive option to gasoline engines in the coming years.

-“As far as green cars go, vehicle powertrain electrification is a must,” said Soichiro Okudaira, president of Daihatsu Motor Co, a fully owned subsidiary of Toyota Motor Corp (7203.T), which showed its concept of the “Pro Cargo” multi-use mini electric van at the show’s first media day on Wednesday .
+“As far as green cars go, vehicle powertrain electrification is a must,” said Soichiro Okudaira, president of Daihatsu Motor Co, a fully owned subsidiary of Toyota Motor Corp, which showed its concept of the “Pro Cargo” multi-use mini electric van at the show’s first media day on Wednesday .

 “EV (technology) is a great match with small cars people use everyday to commute, go shopping, because it’s easy to charge and maintain.”